psx-spx/psx-spx.github.io/docs/konamisystem573.md

 to boot in "slave serial" mode and wait for a bitstream to be loaded by the 573 through this port.

-All known games load the bitstream from a file on the internal flash (usually named `data/fpga/fpga_mp3.bin`), then bitbang its contents to this port LSB first and monitor the FPGA status register.
+All known games load the bitstream from an array embedded in the executable or a file on the internal flash (usually named `data/fpga/fpga_mp3.bin`), then write its contents to this port LSB first and monitor the FPGA status register.
 The bitstream is always 330696 bits (41337 bytes) long as per the XCS40XL datasheet.

-#### `0x1f6400fa`: **Bank C**
+#### `0x1f6400fa` (CPLD): **Bank C**

 | Bits | RW | Description              |
 | ---: | :- | :----------------------- |